nuagenetworks/nuage-metroae/BUILD.md

   `./metro-ansible nuage_unzip.yml`

-## Are you Deploying VNS?
-If you are deploying VNS, see ZFB.md for fur
 ## Execute build.yml
 After you've set up your variables and made the required software files available, run the playbook with the following command to automatically populate the Ansible variable files: